gwenty/Tracer-user-testing/README.md

 	java -jar Tracer.jar [trace options] -cp .program/classes -process-dir .program/classes

-    The soot classpath needs to point to the folder which contains the classes to be instrumented.
-If you are instrumenting a package or classes in a package, the soot class path should point to the folder that contains the base of the package.
+    The soot classpath needs to point to the folder which contains the classes to be instrumented (example_program_1 for the first program).
+If you are instrumenting a package or classes in a package, the soot class path should point to the folder that contains the base of the package (example_program_2/classes for the second program).

     You can optionally specify the directory where the instrumented class files will end up using the *-ouput-dir* option.